link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 - **Payment Card Industry Data Security Standard (PCI DSS):** Ensures organizations securely accept, transmit, and store credit card information.

-When operating in a specific region, country, or industry, it is essential to thoroughly research and strictly follow all applicable rules and regulations.
+When operating in a specific region, country, or industry, it is essential to thoroughly research and strictly follow applicable rules and regulations.
 **Non-compliance** can result in severe financial penalties, legal consequences, and significant damage to an organization’s reputation.

 In essence, the most effective ways to achieve data compliance include: